LobbyBoy-Dray/LobbyBoy-Dray.github.io/src/content/blog/intro-time-series-reg.md

 **Remarks:**

-- If TS5 is violated, we say that the error term exhibits **serial correlation**, also known as **autocorrelation**, or an autocorrelated error term.
+- If TS5 is violated, we say that the error term exhibits serial correlation, also known as autocorrelation, or an autocorrelated error term.
 - **TS1 + TS2 + TS3 + TS4 + TS5 (i.e. “Gauss-Markov assumptions”) → OLS estimators are BLUE.**
   - → We can easily compute the variance of OLS estimators;
   - → We can get the unbiased estimation for σ2…